 2.5.1 Individual call analysis

 Per flight activity audio, we chose one call that was not overlapped by other calls and that had a signal-to-noise ratio of at least 20 dB (Figure 2) through a random search protocol (SI 0.3).
-Briefly, from a randomly determined time point, an experimenter began searching into a randomly determined direction (backward or forward in time) until a suitable horseshoebat call was found.
+Briefly, from a randomly determined time point, an experimenter began searching into a randomly determined direction (backward or forward in time) until a suitable call was found.
 We were able to find 226 individual calls across all the synchronised audio files.
 Calls were automatically segmented into their corresponding parts iFM, tFM or CF (Tian and Schnitzler 1997) (Figure 2) using the itsfm package [Beleyur (2020);biorxivpaper].
 Most approaches to date focus on segmenting CF-FM calls into their components by high/low pass filtering around the peak frequency of the call (Siemers et al. 2005; Schuchmann, Puechmaille, and Siemers 2012; Tian and Schnitzler 1997; Lu, Zhang, and Luo 2020; Schoeppler, Schnitzler, and Denzinger 2018).
 For an accurate estimate of the peak frequency, this approach requires a recording of the call with a prominent CF component.
-While suitable for laboratory studies, filtering around the peak frequency fails in the analysis of CF-FM calls recorded in the field under a variety of conditions eg. calls with loud FM and faint CF components. itsfm overcomes these limitations by tracking the change in frequency over the call to segment it into FM and CF components.
+While suitable for laboratory studies, filtering around the peak frequency fails in the analysis of CF-FM calls recorded in the field under a variety of conditions eg. calls with loud FM and faint CF components. itsfm overcomes these limitations by tracking the change in frequency over time to segment it into FM and CF components.

-Figure 2: Example of a manually selected single CF-FM call, which was automatically segmented into its initial frequency-modulated (iFM), central constant-frequency (CF) and terminal frequency-modulated (tFM) components based on frequency change over time, using the itsFM package.
+Figure 2: Example of a manually selected single CF-FM call, which was automatically segmented into its initial frequency-modulated (iFM), central constant-frequency (CF) and terminal frequency-modulated (tFM) components based on rate of frequency change over time, using the itsFM package.
 The itsfm package allows accurate segmentation into call components under challenging recording conditions

 From the segmented CF and FM components we measured specific parameters.
 In the CF component, we measured the peak frequency, RMS level and duration.
-The CF peak frequency was quantified as bats may shift their CF frequencies in the presence of conspecificsFrom the FM components, we measured the lower frequency (-10 dB peak frequency of the FM audio segment), bandwidth (defined as difference between the CF peak frequency and the lower frequency of the FM segment), RMS level and duration. ).
+The CF peak frequency was quantified because bats may shift their CF frequencies in the presence of conspecifics.
+[RATIONALES for the other measures?]
+From the FM components, we measured the lower frequency (-10 dB peak frequency of the FM audio segment), bandwidth (defined as difference between the CF peak frequency and the lower frequency of the FM segment), RMS level and duration.
+We also calculated the iFM/CF and tFM/CF amplitude ratios, i.e., the relative amplitude of the iFM and tFM component relative to the CF component.
 The relative call component measures were calculated as CF-FM bats are known to independently vary the level of call components in a context specific manner (Tian and Schnitzler 1997; Lu, Zhang, and Luo 2020).

-2.3.2 Window measurements
+2.5.2 Windowed calls analysis